finos/rune-dsl/documentation/documentation.rst

 Conditions
 """"""""""
 A function's inputs and output can be constrained using *conditions*.
-Each condition is expressed as a logical statement that evaluates to True or False, using the same language features as those available to express condition statements in data types and detailed in the `Condition Statement Section <#condition-label>`_.

 Condition statements in a function can represent either:

 * a **pre-condition**, using the ``condition`` keyword, applicable to inputs only and evaluated prior to executing the function, or
 * a **post-condition**, using the ``post-condition`` keyword, applicable to inputs and output and evaluated after executing the function (once the output is known)

+Each type of condition keyword is followed by a boolean `expression <expressions.html>`_ which is evaluated to check the correctness of the function inputs and result.

 Conditions are an essential feature of the definition of a function.
 By constraining the inputs and output, they define the constraints that impementors of this function must satisfy, so that it can be safely used for its intended purpose as part of a process.